 Would we recommend LifeStation?

 We like the weekly automatic testing LifeStation provides, but it’s not enough to push it over the top of other similarly priced systems.
 Overall, LifeStation is an affordable system without a lot of extra bells and whistles.
 Our main hesitation is that fall detection does not come standard and we’d like to see voice-to-voice communication on the pendant .
-For the same monthly price you can double your pendant range (1,300 feet) by going with our #1 rated medical alert system, Medical Guardian.
+For the same monthly price you can double your pendant range (1,300 feet) by going with one of our favorite medical alert systems, Medical Guardian.